-In the early pages of this book, I tried to establish the fact that thoughts are things.
-They are substantial, though usually invisible entities; and it is in the power of the thinker to send them from him into the organisms of others, where they are not only the messengers, but the messages themselves, that are transferred from one brain to another.
-They leave the strong and positive brain of the person who is grounded in the belief that there is no disease and no death, and they take their abode in the brain of the one whose beliefs are so lacking in knowledge of the absolute truth as to render him negative to higher thought forms than his own; and here they remain, carrying conviction to the patient, of his mistake, and thus healing him, as the term goes.
+In the early pages of this book I tried to establish the fact that thoughts are things.
+They are substantial, though, usually invisible entities; and it is in the power of the thinker to send them from him into the organisms of others, where they are not only the messengers, but the messages themselves, that are transferred from one brain to another.
+They leave the strong and positive brain of the person who is grounded in the belief that there is no disease and no death, and they take their abode in the brain of the one whose beliefs are so lacking in knowledge of the absolute truth, as to render him negative to higher thought forms than his own; and here they remain, carrying conviction to the patient, of his mistake, and thus healing him by changing his belief.
 In healing a patient, there are two points to be noticed in the silent argument applied.

-The first is a consideration of the fact that there is no disease.
+The first is a consideration of the fact that disease of the body is of mental origin; it is the dis-ease, lack of ease, or mistaken conception of the Law showing forth in the body.
+It is the fruit of mistaken reasoning made apparent to the senses.
 This truth is universal.
-But, in spite of the fact that it is universal, and therefore of the first importance, it goes for nothing unless individual application can be made of it.
+But in spite of the fact that it is universal, and, therefore, of the first importance, it goes for nothing unless individual application can be made of it.

-The Law is one thing, and the understanding of the Law is another thing.
-The Law-in its majesty, simply is.
-Man, who is the individualized comprehension of the Law, changes perpetually; changes in proportion as he knows more and more.
+The Law is one thing and the understanding of the Law is another thing.
+The Law-in its majesty-simply is.
+Man, who is the individualised interpreter of the Law, changes perpetually; changes in proportion as he knows more and more.